What is an Overmold?

 Have a two-material application?
-Overmolding is an injection molding process whereby parts are molded using two or more different materials to produce a single part.
+Overmolding is an injection molding process whereby parts are molded using two or more different "substrates" to produce a single part.

 This process offers improvements in product resilience and appearance, as well as saving time and money by eliminating secondary operations.
 It is also ideal for projects with complex final molded component designs.